rjohnst/hands-free/README.md

 * add-credential: adding global credentials (for SCM authentication)
 * find-credential-id: find the id of a credential

-And the TODOs:
+Improvements:
-* output id of newly added credential
+* add-credential: output id of newly added credential

+New Features:
 * set path to the git executable
-* add view (optionally to a subview)
+* add view (optionally to a nested view)
 * add/remove job from view
 * set job filter on a view
 * modify description of a view
+* add a lock (locks-and-latches)